 Really, how often can you go through your Facebook feed and not see someone you know sharing a cat photo?

 Images play a powerful role for humans.
-In fact, more than 90 percent of what we learn is through visualization.
 Adding a photo with a link could easily enhance your interaction with those who follow you on sites like Facebook and Twitter.

 4. Emoticons and Emojis

 Who would have thought that something as simple as a smiley face could increase comments on a post by 33%?
 Some believe this is a mixture of both the visual aspect mentioned before and adding the human element to posts.

 Emotional states can be expressed by a simple minor graphic, which can encourage interaction.

 Facebook, Twitter and even SMS text marketing can all include these minor graphics.
 All it takes is an extra set of characters when creating your post to increase interaction by a third.

 Groups and forums are a widespread method of sharing on the Internet.
 Facebook alone is host to millions of these pages.
 Facebook Groups experienced billions of likes within the posts on a group platform every year.